mikeybeck/github-deploy/commits/readme.txt

-This folder is where commit metadata is stored by the gateway.php script when Bitbucket's POST service hook is triggered.
+This folder is where commit metadata is stored by the gateway.php script when GitHub's POST webhook is triggered.

 Ideally, this folder should be placed out of reach from public (outside www or public_html directories).